 For the Word of God is living and active.
 Sharper than any double-edged sword.
 It penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
 Nothing in all creation is hidden from God’s sight.
 Everything is uncovered and lay bare before the eyes of him to whom we must give account (4:8-13).

 Jesus the Great High Priest

-Jesus Christ not only has the qualifications of a priest like Aaron, who was the earthly high priest, He is a High Priest forever in the order of Melchizedek (Psalm 110:4).
+Jesus Christ not only has the qualifications of a priest like Aaron, who was the earthly high priest, but He is also a High Priest forever in the order of Melchizedek (Psalm 110:4).

 Henrietta C. Mears has an explanation on “Christ’s Priesthood Is Like Melchizedek” (Genesis 14) in What The Bible Is All About:

 - A royal priesthood—both were kings of peace and righteousness.